Cook2LTL: Translating Cooking Recipes to LTL Formulae using Large Language Models: PRELIMINARIES

 \subsection{Linear Temporal Logic}

 LTL is a temporal logic that was developed for formal verification of computer programs through model checking~\citep{pnueli1977temporal}.
 It is suitable for expressing task specifications and verifying system performance in safety-critical applications.
-These task specifications are expressed through the use of the following grammar:
+These task specifications are expressed through the use of this grammar:

 where $\phi$ is a task specification, $\phi_1$ and $\phi_2$ are LTL formulae, and $p\in$ is an atomic proposition drawn from a set $\mathcal{P}$ of atomic propositions (APs). $\lnot,\wedge,\vee$ are the known symbols from standard propositional logic denoting negation, conjunction, and disjunction, respectively.
-As an extension, LTL supports additional temporal operators $\mathcal{G}\,\phi$ which denotes that $\phi$ holds globally, $\mathcal{F}\,\phi$ which denotes that $\phi$ must eventually hold, and $\phi_1\,\mathcal{U}\,\phi_2$ indicating that $\phi_1$ must hold for all time steps until $\phi_2$ becomes true for the first time.
+As an extension, LTL supports additional temporal operators.
+More specifically, $\mathcal{G}\,\phi$ denotes that $\phi$ holds globally, $\mathcal{F}\,\phi$ denotes that $\phi$ must eventually hold, and $\phi_1\,\mathcal{U}\,\phi_2$ indicates that $\phi_1$ must hold for all time steps until $\phi_2$ becomes true for the first time.
 In this work, we utilize LTL as a formal language to express temporally-extended cooking tasks.